Birxdk/react_storybook_enzyme_jest_package/readme.md

-# Package setup template with React, Styled Components, Enzyme, Jest and Storybook
+# Package setup template with Typescript, React, Styled Components, Enzyme, Jest and Storybook
-Scaffolding for React package using some common libraries.
+Scaffolding for Typescript React package using some common libraries.

 # General
 Install all dependencies using `npm i` (make sure node js is installed)